 Introduce your CAD- and CAE models in details, so that the readers can rebuild your simulation project by following your description.

-5.1 Software

-Which software, version number.

-5.2 CAD
+5. 1 CAD

 Introduce your Geometry with assumptions and simplifications in figures and texts (you can referer to ASSUMPTIONS that you already specified and need not repeat it here).
 Explain parametric design.